zestia/ember-async-tooltips/README.md

 In the following example, there is a show delay of `300`ms before a tooltip will appear.
 But, _during that time_ it is loading some data which takes `50`ms. The actual show delay is reduced to `250`ms, so that the total delay remains at `300`ms.

+#### `@loadID`

+Loaded data is cached on the component instance by default.
+Provide a `@loadID` to uniquely identify the data.
+This argument then allows you to unload the data whenever the id changes.

 <details>
   <summary>Example</summary>